 - Artist demonstration on the wheel

-At the end of the day, the scouts should have their worksheets completed and be able to receive their merit badge.
+At the end of the workshop, the scouts should have their worksheets completed and be able to receive their merit badge.
 If your troop or organization has specific merit badge requirements beyond those covered here, we will work with you to create a workshop that meets them.